solana-foundation/developer-content/content/courses/native-onchain-development/hello-world-program.md

 Additionally, note the brackets `[]` around `&[AccountInfo]` and `&[u8]`.
 This means that the `accounts` and `instruction_data` arguments expect “slices” of types `AccountInfo` and `u8`, respectively.
-A “slice” is similar to an array (collection of objects of the same type), except the length is not known at compile time.
-In other words, the `accounts` and `instruction_data` arguments expect inputs of unknown length.
+A “slice” is a view into a block of memory representing a contiguous sequence of elements of a single type, but without needing to own the entire data.
+It’s important because it allows functions to handle inputs of varying lengths efficiently.

 ```rust
 fn process_instruction(